ldaniels528/trifecta/README.md

     | com.shocktrade.quotes.csv  4          4364         8276       3912                |
     + --------------------------------------------------------------------------------- +

-**NOTE**: Above "kstats" is equivalent to "kstats com.shocktrade.quotes.csv" or "kstats com.shocktrade.quotes.csv 0 4".
+**NOTE**: Above `kstats` is equivalent to both `kstats com.shocktrade.quotes.csv` and `kstats com.shocktrade.quotes.csv 0 4`.
 However, because of the cursor we previously established, those arguments could be omitted.

 <a name="kafka-consumer-group"></a>
 ##### Kafka Consumer Groups